A Comprehensive Guide to Sezane Bags

 The leather portion of the Sezane bag selection is led by the Milo ($475): It’s 100% vegetable-tanned smooth cowhide leather, and made in Italy.
 It’s smallish: shorter and narrower than a letter-sized piece of paper (6.7 inches x 9.4 inches x 1.8 inches).
 It has a very satisfying metal clasp on the front, with a zipped interior pocket.
 It’s great — there’s no other way to say it, it’s just like Sezane in a nutshell: fashionable without being trendy, well made, expensive but actually pretty reasonable when you break it down on a cost per wear.
 You could use this bag every day for years.

-milo mini classic
+milo mini in navy

 The Milo also comes in a mini size (seen above): 4.7 inches x 7.5 inches x 2 inches.
 That’s the same size as a 5″ X 7″ index card.
 And you’re only saving $40 versus the full-size price.
+Noting the size issue, I’m obsessed with the patchwork mini Milos — in addition to the blue above, it also comes in black patchwork, sand patchwork, and green patchwork.

-milo vintage bags
+milo vintage

 Ranking the Rest of the Sezane Bags: Leather Edition